radleyciego/geospatial-databases/labs/lab06.md

 the total number of restaurants in each county, the total number of McDonalds, the total number of Pizza Huts, and the brand that has the most stores in each county */

-SELECT nys.countyfp, nys.name, COUNT(*) AS numrst, COUNT(CASE r.name WHEN 'MCD' THEN 1 ELSE NULL END) AS nummcd, COUNT(CASE r.name WHEN 'PZH' THEN 1 ELSE NULL END) AS numpzh
+SELECT nys.countyfp, nys.name, COUNT(*) AS numrst, COUNT(CASE r.name WHEN 'MCD' THEN 1 ELSE NULL END) AS nummcd, COUNT(CASE r.name WHEN 'PZH' THEN 1 ELSE NULL END) AS numpzh, COUNT(name) AS value_occurance
 FROM nys_cnty_v AS nys
 JOIN restaurant_geom_geog AS r
 ON ST_Contains(nys.geom, r.geom)